Jackie Walker (activist): Second investigation

 During the September 2016 Labour Party Conference, Walker attended a training session on antisemitism for party members held by the Jewish Labour Movement (JLM).
 Her remarks at the meeting led to her second investigation by the party.

 Jeremy Newmark, the chair of the JLM, said after the meeting that Walker had acted "to denigrate security provision at Jewish schools" when, at the meeting, she said "I was a bit concerned by your suggestion that the Jewish community is under such threat that it has to use security in all its buildings.
 I have a grandson, he is a year old.
 There is security in his nursery and every school has security now.
 It's not because I’m frightened or his parents are frightened that he is going to be attacked."
-After the meeting, she said "I did not raise a question on security in Jewish schools.
+After the meeting, she said: "I did not raise a question on security in Jewish schools.
 The trainer raised this issue, and I asked for clarification, in particular, as all London primary schools, to my knowledge have security and I did not understand the particular point the trainer was making.
 Having been a victim of racism, I would never play down the very real fears the Jewish community have, especially in light of recent attacks in France."

 In the session, there was a discussion on the definition of antisemitism set out by the JLM, which included examples relating to Israel and which has been the subject of debate within the Labour Party.
 Walker said, in relation to the discussion, and speaking as an anti-racism trainer, "I still haven't heard a definition of antisemitism I can work with".
-Jeremy Newmark said that "I am appalled that somebody…would come to a training session designed to help party activists address antisemitism and use the occasion to challenge the legitimacy of the training itself".
+Jeremy Newmark said: "I am appalled that somebody... would come to a training session designed to help party activists address antisemitism and use the occasion to challenge the legitimacy of the training itself."